4.5.4 Record Supplier Invoice Payment details

 • 3.3.1 Suppliers Overview

 The Agent Suppliers screen is where you set-up and manage the Suppliers you use for the Blocks which you manage and their expenditure.
-Access via the menu option: Agent Management -> Agent Suppliers: Agent Suppliers home page: The screen has column ...
+Access via the Workbench menu -> Agent Management -> Agent Suppliers The screen has column headings which show the ...